 Only sheds twice a year

 Loyal dog, makes a good guard dog

 The breed is prone to a few health issues

 Can get territorial and aggressive if not trained properly

 More Dog Breeds and Further Research

-If you’re interested in similar breeds, look into these to compare the pros and cons.
+If you are interested in similar breeds to the chow chow, look into these dogs to compare the pros and cons.

+Explore all of the dog breeds out there.
 With a little research, you can find the right one to bring home.

 Is a chow chow a good dog for apartment living?